Bucaramanga: Air transport

 The international airport serving Bucaramanga is Palonegro International Airport, located on the hill of Palonegro, west of the metropolitan area and close to the town of Lebrija.

 The airport opened in 1974, replacing the old airport Gómez Niño located in the Ciudadela Real de Minas.
 The airport currently operates under the administration of the Palonegro consortium Colombo-Korean SAS East Airports Group.
 There are daily flights from most major cities in Colombia, as well as international flights from the city of Panama.

 In 2009, Palonegro International Airport was ranked among Colombia's most important airports.

 People

-Many important Colombian people are from Bucaramanga, such as Luis Carlos Galán, presidential candidate murdered in 1989, Carlos Ardila Lülle, one of the most important businessmen in Colombia, Claudia Florez and Ivan Garzón.
+Many important Colombian people are from Bucaramanga, such as Luis Carlos Galán, presidential candidate murdered in 1989, Carlos Ardila Lülle, one of the most important businessmen in Colombia.

 Colombian artist Oscar Rodríguez Naranjo came back from France during the Second World War and settled in Bucaramanga.
 Rodríguez Naranjo taught at the art school while he made a number of paintings that would build up his reputation in Colombia.
 In 1941 he became the Director of the Academia de Bellas Artes in Bucaramanga.